Kirkcaldy: Buses

-The main bus station, adjacent to the Postings Shopping Centre, is located between Hill Place and Hunter Street.
+The main bus station, next to where the Postings Shopping Centre once stood, is located between Hill Place and Hunter Street.

 Notable residents

 Kirkcaldy is the birthplace of social philosopher and economist Adam Smith, who wrote The Wealth of Nations at his mother's house at 220 High Street between 1765 and 1767.
 Architect and designer Robert Adam (and his father, William) came from the town.
 Sir Sandford Fleming, (1827–1915), engineer and inventor behind the development of worldwide standard time zones and who worked on much of the Intercolonial Railway and the Canadian Pacific Railway was born in the town before emigrating to Canada.
 Explorer John McDouall Stuart, who led six expeditions into the centre and from the south to north of Australia, was born in nearby Dysart.

 Politicians who come from the town include Henry Balnaves (ca.1512–1570) a Scottish politician, Lord Justice Clerk and religious reformer; Ronald Munro Ferguson, the Governor-General of Australia from 1914 to 1920; David Steel, leader of the Liberal Party from 1979 to 1988 and former Presiding Officer of the Scottish Parliament; and Bertha Wilson, the first female judge of the Supreme Court of Canada and Court of Appeal for Ontario.
 The former Chancellor of the Exchequer, Prime Minister and MP for the town's constituency until his retirement in 2015, Gordon Brown, was brought up in the town from the age of three.

 The mathematician Edward Sang was born in Kirkcaldy in 1805.

-Patrick Don Swan FRSE (1808–1889) founder of Swan Brothers shipbuilders.
+Patrick Don Swan (1808–1889) founder of Swan Brothers shipbuilders.
 Son of William Swan, Provost of Kirkcaldy.
 Patrick served as Provost of Kirkcaldy for 37 years and was its most prominent person through most of the 19th century.